segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 ## Custom Proxy CloudFront

 These instructions refer to Amazon CloudFront, but apply more generally to other providers as well.
+Once you've updated the SDK initialization in your application, you can proceed with the following steps to set up your CDN Proxy.
+(Changing the configuration in the Segment UI before the SDK initialization has been made can result in unexpected changes in app behavior)

 ### CDN Proxy
 To set up your CDN Proxy: